-I played football, where I was a 4 year starting Varsity Award Winner, Freshman of the Year, All City First team, Numerous Player of the week, All District First team, All State, and All Regional First team.
-I was a highly sought after recruit from many Division 1 colleges such as The Ohio State University, Notre Dame, Michigan, Indiana, Nebraska and Wake Forest just to name a few.
+I played football, where I was a 4-year starting Varsity Award Winner, Freshman of the Year, All-City First team, Numerous Players of the week, All-District First team, All-State, and All Regional First team.
+I was a highly sought-after recruit from many Division 1 colleges such as The Ohio State University, Notre Dame, Michigan, Indiana, Nebraska, and Wake Forest just to name a few.
 I also was invited and attended the wonderful 100 which was an event for the 100 top high school football players.
-I also played Basketball where I was a 2 year starting Varsity Award Winner.
+I also played Basketball where I was a 2-year starting Varsity Award Winner.
 I was 3rd team All City and All District honorable mention.
-Then there is track.
+Then there was track.
 A sport that only got one season out of me.
-That was a funny experience because, I couldn't imagine doing a sport where I was required just to run.
-I actually hated running, but decided to run just to get into better shape for my senior season of high school football.
+That was a funny experience because I couldn't imagine doing a sport where I was required just to run.
+I actually hated running but decided to run just to get into better shape for my senior season of high school football.
 Track didn't look too promising for me at first, after 3 weeks of running for conditioning, and passing the baton for the relay, I did not have an official event.
-Most of the track athletes ran before and already had their perspective events chosen, me it was my first year and I had no clue as to what I wanted to do.
+Most of the track athletes ran before and already had their perspective events chosen, it was my first year and I had no clue as to what I wanted to do.